owagner/knx2mqtt/README.md

 The interpretation of KNX values is not specified as part of the wire protocol, but done by the device configuration.
 This is called a Datapoint Type or DPT. knx2mqtt guesses the DPT of outgoing messages by looking at the numeric value:

-* if the value contains a dot, a 2 byte float is assumed
+* if the value contains a decimal point and has a fractional part, a 2 byte float is assumed
 * otherwise, if the value is 0, a boolean _false_ is assumed
 * otherwise, if the value is 1, a boolean _true_ is assumed
 * otherwise, a 8 bit scaled integer is assumed